Info

 Limited Coverage Across Applications: CASBs are limited to a few dozen SaaS applications.
 This narrow scope often means that many essential apps are only partially covered, especially those relying solely on the proxy component for security.

-Why SaaS Misconfigurations Are a Critical Security Gap
+Why SaaS Misconfigurations are a Critical Security Gap

 SaaS misconfigurations have become a prominent security risk for organizations.
 Each SaaS application operates with its own configurations and security controls, demanding specialized knowledge to monitor and secure each platform effectively.